Where Are We Going? How to Plan Your Weekend Trip

 - Have a rough plan for each day – To make the most of the trip you have it’s a good idea to allocate your time appropriately.
 Have a rough outline of what you want to do or where you want to go.
 You may want to wait until day 1 of the trip to make it easier to plan around the weather.
 Think about the must-see sights at your destination so you know what you absolutely have to see there.
 Be realistic given how much time you have.
 Sometimes it’s better to find one or two places you can enjoy in depth than to rush around catching everything in a couple of days.

 - Bring a travel buddy (or two) – There’s nothing stopping you from going on your own, but a short and sweet vacation can be a great chance to spend some time with friends and family.
 If you normally don’t have much time to spend with your loved ones, the trip might be a great time to connect.
 Think about bringing some company to make your short weekend break much more memorable.
+As a fun add on, think about carrying some indulgences with you as well; maybe a few drinks and some yummy cannabis strains or mushies from the likes of low price bud could make for nicer times, with company or solo!

 - Travel light – When you’re on a trip for a few days, you won’t need much stuff.
 Stick to things you know for sure that you’ll use (e.g. travel guides).
 When it comes to clothes, dress appropriately for the weather (check the forecasts to get some warning about what to expect).
 It’s a good idea to limit yourself to the bare essentials on a short trip.
 Fewer things to carry means less stress for you, which is exactly what you’re looking for!